Morning, Thursday, 18th January 2018

 With the Homelessness Reduction Act giving local authorities new statutory duties from April 2018, this seminar will be a timely opportunity to consider key issues for its implementation, as well as next steps for homelessness policy.

 It will bring together policymakers with key stakeholders from local authorities, housing associations, charities and advocacy groups, legal practices, health and social services, landlord and tenant representative bodies, as well as referring bodies in the policing, education and health sectors, and further interested parties.

-Delegates will discuss challenges facing local authorities to deliver the Act’s extended prevention duties, the impact of the new Flexible Homelessness Support Grant and further options for supporting councils, as well as priorities for coordinating with other public authorities to identify individuals facing homelessness.
+Delegates will discuss challenges facing local authorities to deliver the Act’s extended prevention duties, including options for supporting councils, as well as priorities for coordinating with other public authorities to identify individuals facing homelessness.

 Further sessions focus on future potential policy for addressing homelessness, including perspectives on utilising empty homes, new models of temporary housing and the viability of adopting ‘Housing First’ approaches.